-Smooth, Creamy, and Dreamy.
+Smooth, creamy, and dreamy.
 Homemade Crème fraîche just requires two ingredients and some time.
 It’s a great staple to keep in the fridge.

 Homemade Crème fraîche

 This week, I’ve made a wonderful, gluten-free dessert that everyone will love.
-Well, everyone but by husband that is.
+Well, everyone but my husband that is.
 He’s not a big fan of strawberries, so it’s a good thing I made this while he was out of town.
 This week we start off with Crème fraîche, then I made Strawberry Rhubarb Curd, and I used those to fill some Meringue Cups.
 You can also use creme fraiche in place of yogurt in your sweet dishes or sour cream in savory dishes.
 It’s quite versatile and just requires two ingredients and some time.

 I had only ever bought creme fraiche.
 I can’t find it at my local grocery store, but I can get it when I’m at my in-laws and go to Trader Joe’s.
 This is another specialty dairy item that costs a small fortune.

 Once you see how easy it is to make, you’ll never buy it again!

 It’s smooth and tangy and perfect to compliment the tart strawberry and rhubarb curd that I made.